Find the perfect screen-free venue to host your next retreat in France

 ✈️

-For European travellers, France removes the logistical barriers entirely.
-No long-haul flight, no significant time zone shift, no extended recovery.
-A direct train or short flight connects most European cities to regions where genuine disconnection is possible within hours of departure.
+For European organizers, France removes the logistics almost entirely: no long-haul flight, no significant time-zone shift, no recovery day to build into your programme.
+A direct train or short flight connects most European cities to regions where genuine disconnection starts within hours of departure, which keeps travel cost and friction low for your participants.

 🌍